 Which artery is involved ?

 Whether a narrowing in the coronary artery threatens survival or not depends on where it is.
 A narrowing in the main part of the left coronary artery (left main stem) is far more serious than a narrowing in a very distant branch of the artery.
 This is because blockage of the left main stem is likely to be fatal whilst blockage in a small branch leads to damage to a limited portion of the heart muscle.
-This situation is analogous to traffic jams: a traffic jam affecting the M1 is more serious than that of a country lane.

 Investigations such as a CTCA, a catheter angiogram and a perfusion scan can identify which arteries are the cause of angina.
 Resting and exercise tests are not always helpful in identify which artery is affected.